 Jennifer Doudna is a professor in the Departments of Molecular and Cell Biology and the Chemistry and Chemical Engineering at the University of California, Berkeley.
+She shared the 2020 Nobel Prize in Chemistry with Emmanuelle Charpentier for "the development of a method for genome editing."
 For her studies on CRISPR-Cas9, Dr. Doudna has received several awards including the Breakthrough Prize in the Life Sciences, the Japan Prize, and the Canada Gairdner Award.
 She has been leading efforts to discuss ethical uses of genome editing technologies.
 Doudna teaches in Bio 1A, an introductory biology class at UC Berkeley.

 Kevin Doxzen, a former graduate student with Jennifer Doudna, is a science communications specialist at the Innovative Genomics Institute, which is advancing genome engineering using CRISPR technologies.